sfstoolbox/theory/index.rst

 Theory
 ------

-The theory is an extended and corrected version of Chap.
+The theory is based on Chap.
 2 from :cite:`Wierstorf2014`.
-It is also available as a `pdf document
+It is extended and corrected by the contributions from :cite:`Schultz2016`.
+The complete section is also available as a `pdf document
 <http://readthedocs.org/projects/sfs/downloads/pdf/3.0/>`_.

 You can link to any equation within it by the permalink that becomes visible by